Appropriate timesheet structures

 It is worthwhile identifying the following:

 - Which team members require the data and what format?
 For example, this may be a daily, weekly or monthly breakdown.
-This will help you plan the architecture of your time entry model.
-If in doubt, reach out the Tempora support team and we can advise according from our experience working with various industries and business sizes.
+This will help plan the architecture of the appropriate time entry model.
+If in doubt, reach out the Tempora support team and advise according from experience working with various industries and business sizes will be provided.

 - Which team members will be capturing time and which ones will not.
 Note that ideally, as many people as possible should be capturing time in order to get the true picture.
 There has also been scenarios in which leaving select members out of the process can leave those included feeling that they are not trusted.

-- Which disciplines within your business will be reading the data?
-For example, your financial controller will likely have vastly different requirements to a pitch team.
-It will be extremely worthwhile to make sure you know which teams are going to be extrapolating the data and what needs to be captured.
+- Which disciplines within from the business will be reading and analysing the data?
+For example, a financial controller will likely have vastly different requirements to a sales or pitch team.
+It will be extremely worthwhile to make sure teams are going to be extrapolating captured data to inform relevant decisions.

 3. Be as transparent as possible